 Cyan : may statement

+NOTE) All the codec profiles in the table are for the sake of brevity.
+Details should refer to 26.114 and 26.511

 There may be no reason not to have the same list for uni-directional RTC profile (Send/Receive-only) with 5GMS DL/UL respectively.
 For bi-directional RTC profile (Send-receive), it is also reasonable to refer to MTSI as the similar nature of service scenario for the consistency.
 Here is some thoughts how to merge MTSI and 5GMS codecs for Send-receive profile;